Development re-zoning applications: Community Consultation

 We invite you to contact us and to attend one of our regularly scheduled meetings, as well as provide as many meetings for the public as become necessary.
 The MVCCA will try to send a representative to any public meetings that you hold.
 Please provide two weeks notice and check that your meeting date is not in conflict with our scheduled meetings. see meeting information.
 The extent of your neighbourhood consultation will depend on the size of your project.

-After your project has been reviewed by Saanich Planning department, they will send us the final site plans and a form letter that asks if we have any objections.
+After your project has been reviewed by Saanich Planning department, they will send us a form letter that asks if we have any objections.
 Our reply will include notes on your presentation at our meeting, as well as a record of neighbour's responses and reports on any public meetings.
 A copy of our written remarks will be available for the developer.
 We will make every effort to ensure that a representative of the community association attends any relevant Saanich council meetings.
-Generally, we will also make an oral presentation, as may the members of the public.

 Project presentation at MVCCA meeting

 When you would like to make a presentation at one of our meetings contact us, and we will add the project to our agenda.
-You will be given 20 -30 minutes at the beginning of the meeting and your presentation should be provided on paper as
+You will be given 20 - 30 minutes at the beginning of the meeting plus time for questions.
+We understand that many aspects of the design, will be subject to changes during the application process.

 - A detailed site map for the area under discussion.